DavidJKTofan/CyberSec-resources/Projects/Blockchain/Create-Crypto-Tokens/create-cryptocurrency-token.md

 ```
 spl-token create-token
 ```
 _Note: this will use your SOL to create the Token.
-Copy the token address for later._
+Copy the token address (henceforth TOKEN_ADDRESS) for later._

 Create an account that can hold the Token:
 ```